Nociplastic pain: Presentation

 Nociplastic pain is characterized by pain that is isolated to one bodily region or widespread to several bodily regions, along with a poor response to conventional painkillers.
 The painful area(s) may experience pain out of proportion to temperature stimuli and applied pressure.
-While the pain often manifests somatically (i.e. chronic back pain), it can also present viscerally (i.e. chronic primary bladder pain syndrome has been shown to potentially have a nociplastic pain component).
+While the pain often manifests somatically (e.g., chronic back pain), it can also present viscerally (e.g., chronic primary bladder pain syndrome has been shown to potentially have a nociplastic pain component).
 There may be additional CNS-associated symptoms, such as fatigue, executive dysfunction, mood disturbances, and sleep problems.
 Nociplastic pain can occur on its own in conditions like tension headache or fibromyalgia or arise as a part of other pain categories, such as chronic back pain.

 Risk factors

-While the causes of nociplastic pain are not fully understood, it is potentially associated with certain risk factors, such as being female, genetic factors, environmental factors, childhood trauma, physical inactivity (i.e. the post-operative period), a past medical history of depression, anxiety, and panic disorder, and increased awareness of one's bodily sensations.
+While the causes of nociplastic pain are not fully understood, it is potentially associated with certain risk factors, such as being female, genetic factors, environmental factors, adverse childhood experiences, physical inactivity (i.e., during a post-operative period), a medical history positive for a depressive disorder, panic disorder or other anxiety disorders, or heightened awareness of one's bodily sensations.

 Special populations

-Patients with autoimmune conditions

 Some research has found a potential correlation between having an autoimmune disease and developing fibromyalgia, the most typical condition of nociplastic pain.
 While it is conventionally thought that the majority of the pain in autoimmune disorders is primarily inflammatory, these studies possibly point to a nociplastic origin of pain in this population, which could improve the treatment of the debilitating pain patients with autoimmune conditions experience.

+According to a 2024 review article the evidence for central sensitisation as an underlying mechanism in chronic pain conditions such as fibromyalgia has significant limitations, such as failing to demonstrate causality, and the use of measures described as measuring central sensitisation which do not measure it as a neurophysiological phenomenon, leading to circular reasoning.

 Diagnosis

 While there is no standardized test that definitively diagnoses nociplastic pain, the diagnostic method often starts with excluding other medical conditions.
-The IASP has suggested a series of clinical criteria to grade the likelihood of nociplastic pain.
+The International Association for the Study of Pain (IASP) has suggested a series of clinical criteria to grade the likelihood of nociplastic pain.
 Among the criteria is the presence of other central nervous system disturbances such as sleep disturbances and fatigue.

 Other tools to measure central sensitization include quantitative sensory testing, functional magnetic resonance imaging (fMRI), EMG, brain mapping, and measures of cytokines and neurotrophines in the blood and urine.
 Self-report questionnaires such as the Central Sensitization Inventory, Sensory Hypersensitivity Scale, and painDETECT are also used.